Mortgage & Refinancing Loans

 Home Mortgage Loan Options

-In addition to the below loan options, we also offer Bridge Loans for those caught between selling their existing home and buying a new one; Home Equity Loans and Home Equity Lines of Credit (HELOC) for those who want to utilize their home equity for cash; and Home Construction Loans for those who want to work with a contractor to build their new home.
+In addition to the following loan options, First National Bank also offers Bridge Loans for those caught between selling their existing home and buying a new one; and Home Construction Loans for those individuals working with a contractor to build their new home.

 |